 One of the funniest back-to-school commercials ever made may be the one featuring a gleeful dad (and sullen kids) shopping for school supplies at Staples to the tune of “It’s the Most Wonderful Time of the Year” (Google it for a laugh).
 Not everyone feels so giddy, though, by the prospect of going back to the grind.

 “Anxiety and fear is future-focused; we worry about what’s to come,” says Amie Wolf-Mehlman, PhD, a Montclair-based psychologist.
 “This is especially true for children when they envision the end of summer and return to school, so much so that it can be hard to enjoy those last weeks.”

 Giving up a lax pace and having to begin dealing with the demands of school can be stressful for parents, too.
-Here are some tips to help get the year off to a smooth start.
+Here are some tips to help the back to school transition go smoothly.

 Have a Positive Send-Off

 Don’t let tears and a surprisingly strong grip break your resolve, says Michele Borba, Ed.D, author of UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World.
 “Just say goodbye and don’t linger,” Borba says.
 Leaving after a simple and matter-of-fact ‘See you soon!’ works way better than a drawn-out goodbye, or worse, just sneaking away.
 It’s no lie—they’ll be fine as soon as you’re out of sight.